-Property tax was the first tax levied in the state of Washington and its collection accounts for about 30 percent of Washington's total state and local revenue.
-They continue to be the most important revenue source for public schools, fire protection, libraries, parks and recreation and other special-purpose districts.
+Property tax was the first tax levied in the state of Washington and its collection accounts for about 30% of Washington’s total state and local revenue.
+It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.

-State law requires assessors to appraise property at 100 percent of its true and fair market value in money, according to the highest and best use of the property.
+State law requires assessors to appraise property at 100% of its true and fair market value in money, according to the highest and best use of the property.
 All real and personal property is subject to tax unless specifically exempted by law.

 Details on the property tax system can be found in the homeowner’s guide.

 Real property tax deferrals and exemptions are allowed for senior citizens and disabled taxpayers.